MindTouch/mindtouch-http.php/README.md

 // HttpPlug holds the main HTTP client functionality which can technically be used with any HTTP server
 // ...however ApiPlug provides a layer of MindTouch API-specific request formatting and response handling
-// ...and is highly-recommended when connecting to the MindTouch API
+// ...and is highly recommended when connecting to the MindTouch API
 $plug = new ApiPlug($uri);

 // like every object in this library, attaching new values or behaviors to plugs is by default immutable
 // ...and returns a new object reference

-// add a Server API Token for administrator authorization (calculates Server API Token hash at HTTP request invocation)
+// add a Server API Token for administrator authorization
+// ... which calculates Server API Token hash at HTTP request invocation
 $plug->withApiToken((new ApiToken('rabbits', 'hasen'))->withUsername('admin'));

 // we can add some additional URL path segements and query parameters that weren't part of the constructing URL
 $plug = $plug->at('another', 'additional', 'endpoint', 'segment')->with('more', 'params');

+// how many redirects will we follow?
+$plug = $plug->withAutoRedirects(2);

 // HTTP requests often need HTTP headers
 $plug = $plug->withHeader('X-FcStPauli', 'hells')